IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   Packet Blocks are saved as two 32-bit words that represent the upper and lower 32 bits of a single 64-bit quantity.

-* Captured Packet Length (32 bits): an unsigned value that indicates the number of octets captured from the packet (i.e., the length of the Packet Data field).
+* Captured Packet Length (32 bits): an unsigned integer that indicates the number of octets captured from the packet (i.e., the length of the Packet Data field).
 It will be the minimum value among the Original Packet Length and the